 Reaching heights of just 3 to 6 feet, Sweetbells likes to colonize and makes a great deciduous hedge.

 Its native habitat is in damp woods along streams and near swamps, making it an attractive, low-maintenance shrub for shady spots.
-It can take full sun in damp soil.
+It is adaptable to sunny sites with drier conditions.

 Henry's Elfin caterpillars feed on the leaves, and butterflies and native bees drink the nectar.